-Preparing students to be critical questioners of how writing works in any rhetorical situation dovetails with my interests in developing a project-based pedagogy and incorporating new media assignments that require students to go beyond the classroom to investigate and write within authentic rhetorical situations.
+Preparing students to be critical questioners of how writing works in any rhetorical situation dovetails with my interests in developing a project-based pedagogy and incorporating digital media assignments that require students to go beyond the classroom to investigate and write within authentic rhetorical situations.

 The simple answer was that I wasn’t aware of the discursive conventions used to write about literature.
 The conventions of writing narratives, of course, differed from those in a literary analysis essay; however, I had spent my lifetime reading and writing narratives, but I hadn’t read literary criticism or been asked to analyze literature.
-High school had prepared me to summarize in book reports and memorize facts for multiple choice tests.
+High school had prepared me to summarize and memorize facts for multiple choice tests.

 So when it came to my students’ success in a required course such as first-year composition, I explored ways in which I could construct opportunities for students to investigate writing within particular communities.
 My initial answers are found in my Master’s thesis study of academic service-learning (AS-L) in first-year composition.
 In these courses, my students chose to work with one of roughly a dozen non-profit community agencies and organizations.
 My intention was to juxtapose the academic writing they did in our course with that they did for the non-profits would help them see how writing was organized and valued within particular contexts; in class we could discuss differences in exigences, audiences, and genre and media.
 For example, what were the similarities and differences between writing a literacy narrative in school and the journal writing women did within a domestic violence support group?
-The hope is that this might lead to the acquisition of a transferrable meta-level knowledge of discourse.
+The hope is that this rhetorical genre studies approach might lead to the acquisition of a transferrable meta-level knowledge of writing and rhetoric.

-Many students have responded along the following lines regarding our multimodal projects: “I have a whole new perspective about writing.”
+Many students have responded along the following lines regarding our multimodal projects: “I enjoyed this course and am glad to have taken it.
+In my opinion, it has helped me to learn more real, usable skills than any other that I have had throughout my college experience.”
+“I have a whole new perspective about writing.”
 “He still taught us about writing and had us write, but it was in a way that was actually fun and made me think deeper about my writing.” “[This was] a project that could easily be seen in any number of professional industry projects.”

-My goals as a writing teacher, then, has been, and continues to be, for my students to learn how writing works—how it shapes and is being shaped by culture, how literate practices evolve over time and within and through communities and institutions.
+My goals as a writing teacher, then, has been, and continues to be, for my students to learn how writing works—how it shapes and is shaped by culture, how literate practices evolve over time and within and through communities and institutions.